 Being recognised by the University allows your group to:

 - Book rooms and hold events on campus.

-- Book things like BBQs and PA systems for your on-campus events.
+- Book equipment like barbecues and tables for your on-campus events.

-- Get a listing on the University and AUSA club directory.
+- Get a listing on the University website.

 - Be eligible for Club Awards.

-- All the support and advice you need to run a successful club.
+- All the support and advice you need to run a successful organisation.

 Feel free to email the team at firstname.lastname@example.org for advice.